prabhath-r/BlocLink/README.md

 # BlocLinK: A Decentralized Social & Messaging Platform

-DecentraNet is a cutting-edge platform that combines the best features of popular social networks and messaging apps while championing user privacy, data ownership, and decentralization.
+BlocLinK is an upcoming platform that combines the best features of popular social networks and messaging apps while giving you the full control of user privacy, data ownership, and decentralization.

 ## Table of Contents